arvidn/libtorrent/docs/manual.rst

 bandwidth is being distributed.
 With other words, bandwidth is not distributed strictly in order of priority, but the priority is used as a weight.

+Torrents with higher priority are also more likely to have its peers unchoked, to distribute more upload capacity to them.

 use_interface()
 ---------------